crownengine/crown/docs/reference/boot_config.rst

 	A value of 4 at 60 Hz means the physics simulation is allowed to simulate up to ~0.067 seconds (4/60) worth of physics per frame.
 	If one frame takes longer than ``max_substeps/step_frequency`` then physics will appear slowed down.

+``solver_iterations = 10``
+	The number of global solver iterations used for physics constraints.
+	Higher values generally improve stability and joint accuracy at the expense of compute time.

+``sleep_threshold = 0.5``
+	The default sleeping threshold applied to rigid bodies.

 Other settings
 ~~~~~~~~~~~~~~